Amy Walters

 The next year Walters and Sullivan received both The Peabody Award and the Robert F. Kennedy Award for Journalism for their series uncovering the truth about the 1972 murder in Angola, Louisiana.

-She still travels around the country and the world for NPR.
+She has traveled around the country and the world for NPR.
 She spent time in Baghdad and produced much of NPR's post-Katrina coverage in New Orleans and the Gulf of Mexico.
-Recently, Walters has spent her time uncovering the life and culture of Los Angeles' notorious Skid Row neighborhood, exploring the culture and economics of the marijuana industry in Humboldt County and reporting from Fort Hood, Texas after the shooting massacre there.
+Walters also explored the life and culture of Los Angeles' notorious Skid Row neighborhood, spotlighted the culture and economics of the marijuana industry in Humboldt County and reported from Fort Hood, Texas, after the shooting massacre there.

 -